petrifiedsage/Course-Eval-Form/README.md

 * Cognitive Services: Language

 ## Features
-* Professor Review Submission: Students can submit reviews for their professors, providing ratings and comments on various teaching aspects.
+* Course Review Submission: Students can submit reviews for their professors, providing ratings and comments on various teaching aspects.
 * Rating System: Students can rate professors on different categories such as teaching effectiveness, communication, clarity and organization, knowledge and expertise, classroom management, course materials, and availability and support.
 * Comment Section: Students can leave comments about their professors, sharing their experiences, feedback, and any additional comments they may have.
 * Radar Chart Visualization: The application generates radar charts to visually represent the average ratings of professors across different teaching aspects.
 This helps in understanding the overall performance of professors in a concise and visual manner.